snandasena/finding-lane-lines-on-the-road/README.md

 ![](resources/draw-line-improved-version.png)

-## Build pipeline and test with video clips
+## Build Pipeline and Test with Video Clips
 Now we have required utility functions to build lane lines ob the roads.
 Following functions were implemented to build this pipeline.

 ```python